00d 00h 00m 00s

 Verdict: Jumpflex’s HERO 14 ft Trampoline has a strong structure and net, making it a safer mid-budget option for a long-term backyard trampoline.

-While the poles are slightly curved, there is a chance for injury to wayward jumpers if enough force is applied to the net.
 There are also potential gaps that could be created between the net and mat, which can expose a falling area or open jumpers up to the metal springs.
 It also has a comparably low single-jumper weight capacity.

 Overall, Jumpflex’s HERO 14 ft Trampoline is a worthy mid-trampoline option for its durability and strong structure, and although it’s not the safest, it does have some noted features that make it a good option for mid-budgets.